alexanchek/movie_database_TypeScript/README.md

 ## Definition

 Made from ground zero.
-The goal of the game is to guess the number the app created .
-The app follows the amount of trials.
-Good luck!
+There's the database including movies I would like to recommend to friends.

 ## Used Technologies:

 - TypeScript
+- React, React-router-dom
+- Hooks: UseEffect, UseState
-- React
+- Redux, Redux-thunk
-- Custom hooks: UseTypedSelector and useActions for adding types to selectors and actions of Redux state.
+- Material UI (User Interface)
+- Custom components PrivateRoute & Public route for dividing routes into two (public and private ones) ways.
+- formik & Yup (validation of forms)
-- Redux
+- Firebase (as backend)
-- Styles in components as objects

 ## Requirements